ChangxWan/ChangxWan.github.io/_pages/about.md

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 I was awarded the Outstanding Graduate at Hohai University.
 - *2024.12*: &nbsp;🎉🎉 I was awarded the Star of Science and Technology at Hohai University.
 - *2024.11*: &nbsp;🎉🎉 I was awarded the China National Scholarship.